TheChernoCommunity/UmikoBot/README.md

 git clone --recurse-submodules -j8 https://github.com/<your-github-account>/UmikoBot.git
 ```

-<small>`-j8` is an optional flag which enables fetching up to 8 submodules in parallel.
-We don't really need to use it, but it's always better to know about it.</small>
+(`-j8` is an optional flag which enables fetching up to 8 submodules in parallel.
+We don't really need to use it, but it's always better to know about it.)

 > If that doesn't work, you might be using an old version of Git.
 Just do
 >